 The king of external storage is back.
 For any backcountry trip, you'll want to carry walkie-talkies, first-aid supplies, water, snacks, whistles, transponders, avalanche probes… this list goes on.
 Of course, you can wear a pack, and we recommend it, but carrying all that stuff on your person is much easier.
 As such, our top pick for any out-of-bounds adventure has to be the Akin with its seven outer pockets, great specs, flap-opening collar, side-zip entry, and oversized underarm vents for rapid cooling.

-The Mojo is a new entry in the line this year and brings added versatility to the proven Adept design.
-With two large waterproof chest pockets for more versatile storage and a full zip construction combined with underarm vents for total cooling options, the Mojo is an interesting little jacket with big aspirations, as well as the design to back them up.
+The Ranger is a new addition to Dope’s lineup, and the straight-forward design is perfect for all your off-piste adventures.
+With two large waterproof chest pockets for more versatile storage and a full zip construction combined with underarm vents for total cooling options, the Ranger will be a trustworthy companion all season long.

 When it comes to riding the backcountry, you need a pair of pants that are well-suited to the unique challenges that backcountry riding poses.
 They need to be tough, reliable, and versatile, too!

 When you're up to your chest in powder, you want your pants to reach that high too!
 So we've chosen the Notorious BIB as the top choice for backcountry days, thanks to its bib design, spacious storage, and large vents.

 The Antek pants from Dope are great fun for backcountry days.
 With their huge outer-thigh zips, your legs stay cool on those tough ascents, and with oversized cargo pockets for extra storage and an elasticated waistband for comfort, you'll be surprised by how well these 'resort look pants fair in the deep stuff.
 And they have elasticated cuffs, too, to keep the snow out of your boots.

 There's no denying that it can get cold in the mountains and temperature regulation is key!
 The best way to tackle this is by gearing up with some great base layers and mid layers.